UAE jobs: A 30-day plan to return to work after you have taken a career break

 5. Connect with recruiters: Reach out to recruitment agencies specialising in your industry.
 Submit your resume to job search websites.

-8. 𝐊𝐞𝐞𝐩 𝐚 𝐫𝐞𝐜𝐨𝐫𝐝 𝐨𝐟 𝐣𝐨𝐛 𝐚𝐩𝐩𝐥𝐢𝐜𝐚𝐭𝐢𝐨𝐧𝐬 𝐚𝐧𝐝 𝐟𝐨𝐥𝐥𝐨𝐰-𝐮𝐩𝐬.
-Maintain an Excel file for the same.
+8. Keep a record for job application and follow-ups: Maintain an Excel file for the same.

 Your sincere and dedicated efforts will yield the desired results within a mere 30 days.
 So, don't think, but start putting in the effort.